vannguyengd/gooddata-ui/docs/30_tips__embed_dashboard.md

         const type = e.data.gdc?.event.name;

         if (type === EmbeddedKpiDashboard.GdcKdEventType.DashboardSaved) {
-            // this means user has made some changes and saved them
+            // this means the user has made some changes and saved them
-            // clear caches to make sure the dashboard is reloaded... clearDashboardViewCaches();
+            // clear cache to make sure the dashboard is reloaded... clearDashboardViewCaches();
             // ... and switch back to view mode setIsEditing(false);